Sarah Biren

 3. See Vulnerability as Weakness

 It’s helpful to have a good game face.
-It shows others you’re serious and confidant.
+It shows others you’re serious and confident.
 However, you don’t have to wear it all the time.
 It’s okay to ask for help and admit you don’t know all the answers.
 Acknowledging your weaknesses is how you become stronger.
 Pretending they don’t exist may cripple your long-term success.

 4. Allow Self-Doubt to Prevent Them from Achieving Their Goals